kidereo/react-searchable-dropdown-component/README.md

 ## Troubleshooting

-If your React project was created with the [Create React App](https://create-react-app.dev/), you may be faced with a Babel error such as `Support for the experimental syntax 'jsx' isn't currently enabled`.
+If your React project was initiated with [Create React App](https://create-react-app.dev/), you may be faced with a Babel error such as `Support for the experimental syntax 'jsx' isn't currently enabled`.
 This happens because Babel processes JS inside and outside of the app (i.e. its `src` directory) differently.
 If you encounter this error, rest assured that it is not a fault of the dropdown component itself.

+There exists a precompiled version of this dropdown - [react-app-searchable-dropdown-component](https://www.npmjs.com/package/react-app-searchable-dropdown-component) - for projects kicked off with Create React App which does not produce this error.
+Simply alternate these components in your projects.

-To remedy the error:
+To remedy the error manually:
 1. Create `babel.config.json` file in the root of your project and add the following block of code to it:

         {